warunsinx/durin-L2-sub-ens/README.md

 bash deploy/deployL2Registrar.sh
 ```

-Note the deployed contract address.
+Note the deployed registrar address.
 Add it to the .env

 ### 5. Connect Registrar to L2Registry